billkarsh/SpikeGLX/Markdown/UserManual.md

 * `Remote Controlled Start and Stop`.
 SpikeGLX contains a "Gate/Trigger" server that listens via TCP/IP for connections from remote applications (like StimGL) and accepts simple commands: {SETTRIG 1, SETTRIG 0}.

+>Normally an NI device is used for TTL inputs, but the [imec SMA connector](#imec-sma-connector) can be used in special circumstances.

 >Note that some trigger modes ask you to specify a threshold voltage.
 The value you enter should be the real-world voltage presented to the sensor.